RedisLabs/redislabs-docs/content/rs/databases/active-active/delete-aa-database.md

 all instances of the Active-Active database are deleted from all participating clusters.

 {{% warning %}}
-This action is an immediate, non-reversible, and has no rollback.
+This action is immediate, non-reversible, and has no rollback.
 {{% /warning %}}

 Because Active-Active databases are made up of instances on multiple participating clusters,